cklosowski/wp-plugin-banner/readme.txt

 `title_wrapper - What HTML element to wrap the title of the plugin with.
 Supported: h2 (default), h3, h4, h5, em, strong, span, p`

 == Changelog ==

+= 1.0.1 =
+* Fix: Output buffer issue causing banners to all stack at the top of the content

 = 1.0 =
 * New: Initial release